vphantom/vof/BINARY.md

 ### Struct

-Similar to Protobuf's messages, although our fields are numbered from 0.
-Structs are groups of values, each structured as a field identification byte followed by as many values as the header byte specifies.
-Fields must thus be encoded in ascending numeric order.
+Structs are groups of values, each structured as a field selector byte followed by as many values as that byte specifies.
+Fields must thus not be duplicated and be encoded in ascending numeric order.
+A regular list of alternating field IDs and values should be used for sparse cases where there are gaps of 64+ between fields to be encoded.
+Field selector bytes are structured as:

-Within a struct (after a `Struct Open` control value), fields are organized into groups for efficiency.
-Each group begins with a header byte that indicates which fields are present:
+* **Most Significant Bit:** continuation indicator
+  * `0` — this is the last group
+  * `1` — more groups will follow after this group's values
+* **Next Bit:**

-* Gap: under 128 is the number of fields to skip after the last field ID, which will be followed by a single value.
+  * `0` — Gap: the last 6 bits represent 0..63 fields to skip after the last field ID; a single value follows this
-* Struct Close: value 128 closes the nearest `Struct Open`.
-* Field Map: over 128, the least significant 7 bits form a bitmap indicating which of the next 7 next field IDs (relative to the last) are present, followed by as many values as the bitmap has 1 bits set.
+  * `1` — Map: the last 6 bits represent the presence of the next 6 field IDs (relative to the last); as many values follow as the bitmap has 1 bits set.

-Example header bytes:
+Example selector bytes:

-* `00000010` (2) means skip 2 field IDs (i.e. if the last field ID was 3, we now encode ID 6)
+* `00000010` — last group, skip 2 field IDs (i.e. if the last field was 3, the next value is for ID 6)

-* `11100000` (224) means fields at positions +0, +1 are present, but +2 through +6 are absent
-* `10000001` (129) means fields at positions +0, +6 are present, but +1 through +5 are absent
+* `11110000` — more groups follow, fields +0, +1 follow, +2, +3, +4, +5 are omitted

-### Series

-Following the control value is an `Int` specifying how many struct header bytes there are, followed by as many header bytes as specified.
-Each value of each `Struct` is then added, so this implies the same value count for each instance.
-The series is concluded with `Close`.

-For example, a list of 3 objects each with fields 0,1,2 could be: 249, 1, 135, 1, 1, 1, 2, 2, 2, 3, 3, 3, 239
+* `01100001` — last group, fields +0 and +5 follow, while +1, +2, +3, +4 are omitted

 ### Tagged Values